paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 (2) **Transfers** — The Assistant Secretary for Indian Affairs shall, not later than 180 days after January 8, 2002, coordinate the transfer of functions relating to procurements for, contracts of, operation of, and maintenance of schools and other support functions to the Director.

 **(c) Inherent Federal function** For purposes of this Act, all functions relating to education that are located at the Area or Agency level and performed by an education line officer shall be subject to contract under the Indian Self-Determination and Education Assistance Act [[25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.], unless determined by the Secretary to be inherently Federal functions as defined in [section 2021(12) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section2021/12&num=0&edition=prelim).
+5301](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) et seq.], unless determined by the Secretary to be inherently Federal functions as defined in [section 2021(12) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section2021/12&num=0&edition=prelim).

-**(d) Evaluation of programs; services and support functions; technical and coordinating assistance** Education personnel who are under the direction and supervision of the Director of the Office of Indian Education Programs in accordance with subsection (b)(1) of this section shall—
+**(d) Evaluation of programs; services and support functions; technical and coordinating assistance** Education personnel who are under the direction and supervision of the Director of the Office of Indian Education Programs in accordance with subsection (b)(1) shall—

 (1) monitor and evaluate Bureau education programs;